 Delivery of Documents

-All paperwork for the Judge's review (courtesy copies of notice of hearings and/or motions, agreed orders, proposed orders, proposed final judgments, memos of law, briefs, responses, case law, etc..)
-Must either be sent to the Judge's office via u.s. regular mail, fed ex, ups, or via hand-delivery to the 1st floor drop box in the main courthouse.
+All paperwork for the Judge's review (courtesy copies of notice of hearings and/or motions, memos of law, briefs, responses, case law, etc..) must either be sent to the Judge's office via u.s. regular mail, fed ex, ups, or via hand-delivery (to the 1st floor drop box) in the main courthouse.
 Our office does not accept the foregoing via e-mail.

 Please note that this is not our divisional instructions.
-You will find our instructions here.
+You will find our instructions on the Divisional Instructions page.

 The Clerk's office operating hours for the public are 8:00 am - 4:00 pm, Monday - Friday.